-Corporate Performance Component Portion of Maximum Bonus Payable
+Corporate Performance Component Rating Portion of Maximum Bonus Payable

 10 Full 30%

-9 26.25%
+9 27%

-8 22.50%
+8 24%

-7 18.75%
+7 21%

-6 15%
+6 18%

-5 11.25%
+5 15%

-4 7.5%
+4 12%

-3 and below 0%
+3 9%

+2 6%

+1 3%

-• Each participant would be entitled to receive the remaining 70% of his maximum bonus amount (the Individual Performance Component or IPC) subject to the right of the compensation committee to reduce the amount payable based upon its assessment of that participant's individual performance, as follows:
+Each participant would be entitled to receive the remaining 70% of his maximum bonus amount (the Individual Performance Component or IPC) subject to the right of the compensation committee to reduce the amount payable based upon its assessment of that participant's individual performance, as follows:

 Individual Performance Rating (IPR) Portion of Maximum Bonus Payable (IPC)

 10 Full 70%

 9 61.25%

-8 52.5%
+8 52.50%

-7 43.75%
+7 35.00%

-6 35%
+6 17.50%

-5 26.25%

-4 17.5%

-3 and below 0%
+5 and below 0%

-In December 2009, following a review of applicable financial results and preliminary forecasts, the compensation committee determined that the 2009 Threshold was sufficiently exceeded, thereby creating a notional bonus pool large enough to cover the aggregate maximum bonus amounts of all the participants and enabling each participant to receive a bonus of up to his maximum bonus amount.
-The compensation committee then reviewed the individual performance of each participant to determine his
+In December 2010, following a review of applicable financial results and preliminary forecasts, the compensation committee determined that the 2010 Threshold was sufficiently exceeded, thereby creating a notional bonus pool large enough to cover the aggregate maximum bonus amounts of all the participants and enabling each participant to receive a bonus of up to his maximum bonus amount.
+The compensation committee then made a subjective determination as to the corporate performance rating that would be ascribed for purposes of determining the Corporate Performance Component of each participating named executive officer's bonus.
+In making this determination, the compensation committee considered the adjusted OIBDA, revenue and cash flow results in comparison to preliminary forecasts and took into account general economic conditions and industry developments during the year.
+The compensation committee then agreed upon a consensus rating for the Corporation Performance Component.

-IPR and corresponding IPC.
+The compensation committee then reviewed the individual performance of each participant to determine his IPR and corresponding IPC.
 The compensation committee took into account a variety of factors, without assigning a numerical value to any single performance measure.
 This determination was based on reports of our board, the observations of the compensation committee throughout the year, executive self-evaluations and, with respect to the participants other than Mr. Maffei, the observations and input of Mr. Maffei.
-In evaluating the performance of each of the applicable named executive officers (other than Mr. Malone), the compensation committee considered the following, among other things:
+In evaluating the performance of each of the participating named executive officers, the compensation committee considered the various performance objectives which had been assigned to each named executive officer for 2010, including:

-Individual Performance Criteria Gregory B. Maffei • Completion of consolidating transaction with DTVG and management of related launch of new Liberty Starz tracker • Leadership of the company's investment in Sirius • Supervision of refinancing transactions relating to trackers and subsidiaries • Spearheading strategic planning initiatives and succession planning relating to subsidiaries • Development of business plans, personnel and reporting strategy for operating businesses Charles Y. Tanabe • Leadership of legal staff in structuring, negotiating and completing various transactions, including the DTVG consolidation • Management of legal aspects of various corporate matters • Exercise of oversight of legal issues handled by outside and in-house counsel • Provision of legal support to subsidiaries and equity affiliates David J.A.
-Flowers • Negotiation and structuring of complex investments and transactions, including participating in investment in Sirius • Management and restructuring of financial instruments, minimizing exposure to market conditions and improving performance and returns Albert E. Rosenthaler • Active engagement in and provision of input on legislative initiatives to support business plans • Management and completion of IRS audits, examinations and mediations • Evaluation of market opportunities and provision of transactional support to maximize tax benefits • Development of strategic plans to enhance internal structure and profitability Christopher W. Shean • Maintenance of timely and accurate SEC reporting and facilitation of SEC review process pertaining to Liberty Entertainment, Inc. (LEI) split-off issues • Addressing internal succession planning needs to ensure continued stability • Evaluation of financial processes and personnel at operating companies • Development of transactional and structural initiatives to improve quality of internal procedures and reporting
+Individual Performance Objectives Gregory B. Maffei • Increased focus by QVC on international and internet expansion • Completion of Starz Media integration with Starz Entertainment and development of long-term differentiation strategy • Development of strategy for cash deployment by the Capital Group • Analysis of business development opportunities • Exercise of oversight over executive management team and assistance with succession planning Charles Y. Tanabe • Leadership of legal staff in structuring, negotiating and completing various transactions • Management of legal aspects of various corporate matters • Exercise of oversight of legal issues handled by outside and in- house counsel • Provision of legal support to subsidiaries and equity affiliates David J.A.
+Flowers • Negotiation and structuring of complex investments and transactions, including expansion of debt investment fund • Management and restructuring of financial instruments and investment portfolio • Evaluation of potential acquisition and divestiture transactions Albert E. Rosenthaler • Obtaining closing agreements from IRS on various tax matters • Analysis of tax implications of various asset and liability restructurings • Continued involvement in evaluating legislative tax proposals at federal and state level • Completion of detailed evaluation of subsidiary state tax position Christopher W. Shean • Maintenance of timely and accurate SEC reporting • Broadening of responsibilities of controller role • Evaluation of financial control processes at operating companies • Development of transactional and structural initiatives to improve quality of internal procedures and reporting

-The following table presents the Corporate Performance Component and Individual Performance Component assigned to each participant together with the aggregate dollar value of each named executive officer's 2009 performance-based bonus (other than Mr. Malone, who does not participate in the program) and the forms of payment:
+The following table presents the Corporate Performance Component and IPC assigned to each participant together with the aggregate dollar value of each participating named executive officer's 2010 performance-based bonus: